Taking a day trip from Lisbon to Sintra is just one of the many highlights of your time spent in the Portuguese capital city.

 Table of Contents

-Lisbon to Sintra Day Trip: How to Spend One Day in Sintra
+Day Trip to Sintra from Lisbon: How to Spend One Day in Sintra

 Sintra is a colourful little town nestled in the forested hills just outside of Lisbon.
 It became a popular summer destination for Portuguese royalty in the early 19th century when most of the mansions and palaces in the town were built.